sophgo/sophon-sail/docs/source_en/module_python/sail.MultiEngine.rst

 * print_flag : bool

-if print_flag is true, print main process time use, Otherwise not print.
+if print_flag is True, print main process time use, Otherwise not print.

 **示例代码:**
     .. code-block:: python